MSaiedd/Restaurant-system/README.md

 ## 🎯 Conclusion
 The **Restaurant Management System** is a **feature-rich, well-structured** desktop application for restaurant management...

-📌 **Note:** This project is developed for **educational purposes** and is not production-ready.
+📌 **Note:** This project is developed for **Educational Purposes** and is not production-ready.
 While it demonstrates key concepts such as **MVC, Singleton, and DAO patterns**, significant enhancements are needed for real-world deployment, including advanced security measures, scalability improvements, and comprehensive testing.